dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 The above code snippet creates a Telegram bot that recognizes the `/start` command (specified on `line 8`).
 Upon receiving the `/start` command it calls the `hello` function on `line 4` which replies to the user.

-Here's a screen recording showing that 👇
+Here's how it looks like if you run the code 👇

 {{< video src="start.mp4" width="400px" loop="true" autoplay="true" muted="true">}}